-The pump assembly can be seriously damaged if the cables or chains used to lift and move the unit are improperly wrapped around the pump.
+The pump assembly can be seriously damaged if the chains or cables used to lift and move the unit are improperly wrapped around the pump.

 The pump casing, flanges and seal plate are made of fiberglass-reinforced polyester, which can crack under impact or shock.
 Take every precaution against dropping the pump or striking pump components.